 Quickbase use is also spreading to other agencies within the state.
 Since the DOAS interfaces with many other agencies, CIO Cowan has had the opportunity to demonstrate the system's capabilities to several others.
-"When users see what they can do, they take to it very quickly," he says.

 With Quickbase as the backbone of these various programs, the DOAS has achieved quicker response times and improved user satisfaction with the services that it offers.
 Complex tasks, such as tracking and disposing of state surplus property by auction or donation, are now streamlined, and the Quickbase open infrastructure has helped improve the level of interaction available over the Internet.

 Since tracking program performance is an important element of public accountability, most DOAS applications take advantage of the Quickbase tracking functionality to help users understand how well each program is performing.